shawea/blueGrass/README.md

 * A CDN, ex: MaxCDN
 * There are other libs used, check under blueGrass and more.

-Recipe:
+Design/recipe:
 - Download the 'startStructure' folder to get the structure and edit.
-Copy blueGrass and more folder into aCDN/libs.
+Copy cdn folder into aCDN/libs.
 - Start with a prototype layout, recommend starting w/ CSS Framework
 - Remove sections(div) and save in 'CDN/views' or similar
 - Load view using provided open() or forward().
 On open, animate, using greenSock.